ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Enterprise Tooling

 You're now facing an enterprise sales process.
 Before reaching out to the vendor's sales team, be sure that this particular company is the one best suited to solve your problem.
 In most instances, I recommend starting a spreadsheet, doing some diligence on all the vendors in the space, and filtering down to a top two or three.
-Even if one of them is by far your preferred choice, it doesn t hurt to have some deeper context on the space and for negotiating knowledge/leverage/BATNA (best alternative to a negotiated agreement).
+Even if one of them is by far your preferred choice, it doesn't hurt to have some deeper context on the space and for negotiating knowledge/leverage/BATNA (best alternative to a negotiated agreement).

 ##### Sales Qualification

 When you first reach out to an enterprise vendor you'll almost certainly enter what is called a sales qualification process.
 At this step, especially as a technical executive, your needs are not yet aligned with the vendor.
 You're probably looking for pricing, a contract, and the shortest path to getting started.
 The vendor is looking to make sure you're their target customer and are likely to sign up and not churn for at least a few years.

 Most SaaS sales companies will have frontline sales representatives take the initial phone call, and their primary objective is to learn about your company and see if you fit their profile.
-They might not have much technical knowledge and often they won t be able to discuss pricing with you.
+They might not have much technical knowledge and often they won't be able to discuss pricing with you.
 As a result, you're not likely to get much value from this first meeting.
 My advice is to either delegate these intro meetings or try and get the sales qualification questions from the rep via email and answer them sufficiently to skip the intro meeting altogether.

 ##### Negotiation

 Once the vendor has validated that you fit the mold of their target customer, they ll schedule a second meeting with more senior resources on their side.
-Typically, this would be a sales manager or perhaps a technical sales representative. is is the stage at which you'll start to get answers to more of the technical questions you have about the solution, and you'll get some transparency into the pricing models the vendor is authorized to use.
+Typically, this would be a sales manager or perhaps a technical sales representative.
+This is the stage at which you'll start to get answers to more of the technical questions you have about the solution, and you'll get some transparency into the pricing models the vendor is authorized to use.

 Here are some general negotiating tips: